orialb/TimeEvoMPS.jl/Readme.md

 ## Callbacks (i.e. performing measurements during time-evolution) (WIP)

 Probably you will be interested in measuring some observables at different time points during the evolution.
-This is possible using the callback mechanism which allows you to access the state of the system at each points of the evolution.
+This is possible using the callback mechanism which allows you to access the state of the system at each point of the evolution (including steps in the middle of the TEBD/TDVP sweep).
 Callbacks can also be used to stop the time-evolution if certain criteria have been met (e.g. convergence of some observables).
 You could use one of the implemented callbacks or implement a callback of your own (the callback mechanism is still work in progress, so the API might change).

 ### Local measurements callback